-The measures below would be undertaken to reduce impacts to water quality in circumstances requiring cofferdams and are additional to the measures set forth in Section 3.5.6 of the 2016 FEIS/EIR.
+The measures below would be undertaken to reduce impacts to water quality in circumstances requiring cofferdams.

-All work performed in-water would be completed in a manner consistent with applicable water quality standards to ensure the protection of beneficial uses as specified in The Sacramento River Basin and the San Joaquin River Basin Plan.

-- All dewatering and diversion activities would be undertaken such that natural flow is maintained upstream and downstream of the Project Area. - Temporary cofferdams would be installed in a manner designed to prevent or minimize temporary sedimentation, siltation, or erosion upstream or downstream of the Project Area. - Cofferdams would remain in place and functional around project construction sites until all work is complete, protecting river flows from the risk of contractor spills of fluids or materials.
+- All work performed in-water would be completed in a manner consistent with applicable water quality standards to ensure the protection of beneficial uses specified in The Sacramento River Basin. - All dewatering and diversion activities would be undertaken such that natural flow is maintained upstream and downstream of the Project Area. - The temporary cofferdam would be installed in a manner designed to prevent or minimize temporary sedimentation, siltation, or erosion upstream or downstream of the Project Area. - Cofferdams would remain in place and functional around project construction sites until all work is complete, protecting river flows from the risk of contractor spills of fluids or materials.